 I listened carefully to my mentors’ after-the-fact input:

-I decided against court, although it took a while to get past the sense of unfairness.
+I decided against court, although it took a while to get past the feeling of unfairness.

 “Getting a judgment in your favor doesn’t mean the client will pay.”